prabeesh/prabeesh.github.io/content/blog/introduction-to-parallel-programming.md

 ---
-title: "Introduction to Parallel Programing"
+title: "Introduction to Parallel Programming"
 date: 2013-02-22 23:16:54 +0530
+aliases:
+  - /blog/2013/02/22/introduction-to-parallel-programing/
 tags:
-description: This blog post provides an introduction to parallel programming on the GPU.
-It explores the concept of parallel computing, where large problems are broken down into smaller pieces and executed simultaneously.
-The post discusses the technical trends driving parallel computing on the GPU, such as the increasing number of transistors on processors and the need for power efficiency.
-It also introduces CUDA (Computer Unified Device Architecture), a parallel programming platform developed by NVIDIA.
-The CUDA programming model allows developers to leverage the power of both the CPU and GPU in their programs.
-This blog post serves as a summary of the author's notes from the Udacity course 'Intro to Parallel Programming'.
+description: GPU parallel programming basics and the CUDA platform, summarised from the Udacity Intro to Parallel Programming course.
 ---
 This post focuses on parallel computing on the GPU.
 Parallel computing is a way of solving large problems by breaking them into smaller pieces and run these smaller pieces at the same time.
 ### Main reasons of technical trends in the parallel computing on the GPU